slevithan/oniguruma-parser/README.md

 An error is thrown if the provided pattern or flags aren't valid in Oniguruma.

-> **Note:** `toOnigurumaAst` is a wrapper around the [parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md)'s `parse` function that makes it easier to use by automatically providing the appropriate `unicodePropertyMap`.
+> **Note:** `toOnigurumaAst` is a wrapper around the [parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md)'s `parse` function that makes it easier to use by automatically providing the appropriate Unicode property validation data.

 ## 🌀 Traverse and transform an AST